polterguy/polterguy.github.io/dashboard/sql-studio/index.md

 * Create new foreign keys
 * Export one table's DDL
 * Export all tables' DDL
+* Import a CSV file as a new table
+* Flush the server-side schema cache

 SQL Studio doesn't give you every single feature of SQL DDL, but it's good enough to provide you with 90% of what you need as you are designing your database schema.
 When you create a new foreign key for instance, it will ask you if you want to allow for null values in your foreign keys, and if you want to turn on cascading deletes - But it will not ask you if you want to set to null upon deletions.

+### Importing a CSV file

+The designer can also create a table directly from a CSV file.
+Click the _"Import .csv"_ button, choose a CSV file from your local machine, and Magic creates a new table named after the file, with one column for each column in your CSV file.
+It automatically picks a numeric or text type for each column based on its values, adds an automatically incrementing primary key, and then imports every row from your file.
+The import runs in the background, so you'll be notified once it completes - just reload the page afterwards to see your new table in the designer.

+### Flushing the server-side cache

+For performance, Magic caches your database schema on the server.
+If your schema changes outside the designer - for instance when you import a CSV file, or when an AI agent creates a table over the [MCP server](/tutorials/how-to-connect-the-mcp-server/) - click the _"Flush cache"_ button to clear this cached schema.
+Doing so reloads the page, so the designer reflects the current state of your database.

 For a walkthrough of SQL Studio's most important features you can watch the [following YouTube video](https://www.youtube.com/watch?v=xQYwPFEOTAI).